 Advantages to travelling Ireland by bus

-There are more destinations across Ireland served by bus links and inter-city connections are fast and frequent making them a more widespread public transport option in Ireland.
 There are also more direct inter-city routes not covered by trains such as Cork and Waterford, and Killarney and Limerick.
 These cities have direct bus links but not direct train links.

 Tourist attractions that are not along major roads or train routes are often served too, albeit with infrequent service.
 But they are often served, nonetheless.